Pamir Highway Tajikistan Travel Guide

 Self-driving the Pamir Highway is highly discouraged due to road conditions and lack of services.
 A 4x4 vehicle is a must.
 An International Driving Permit (IDP) is technically required.

-This is the most common and recommended way to explore the highway.
+This is the primary common and recommended way to explore the highway.
 Experienced local drivers navigate roads, handle breakdowns, and assist with homestays.
 Costs are typically $100-250 USD per day for the vehicle.

-Motorcycle/scooter rentals are very limited and not suitable for the Pamir Highway.
+Motorcycle/scooter rentals are very limited instead of suitable for the Pamir Highway.
 No formal bike-sharing programs exist.
-Bicycle rentals are available from some guesthouses in Dushanbe/Khorog for local use.
+Bicycle rentals are available from certain guesthouses in Dushanbe/Khorog for local use.

 Drive on the right side of the road.
 Road conditions are poor, often unpaved, dusty, narrow, and filled with hazards like potholes and rockfalls.
 Check current conditions and weather forecasts before long journeys.